What Are Beanie Babies and Boos Really Worth?

 even cost that much at retail when they were new.

-Our method for estimating values is to check completed listings at eBay to see
+Our current method for estimating Beanie values is to check completed listings at eBay to see

-paid for an item is a better indicators of actual value than any other reference we
+paid for an item is a better indicator of actual value than any other reference we

 collectible you need to check.
 Always use the word "Ty" (without the quotation